Fakes History, Family Crest & Coats of Arms

 In part, this was due to the origin of the name "Vaux," a fairly common French place name which is plural of the word "val" which means in English "valley."
 The "V" and "F" prefix was interchangeable at this time.

 Early History of the Fakes family

-Another 185 words (13 lines of text) covering the years 1570, 1606, 1605, 1675 and 1732 are included under the topic Early Fakes History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fakes research.
+Another 93 words (7 lines of text) covering the years 1570, 1606, 1605, 1675 and 1732 are included under the topic Early Fakes History in all our PDF Extended History products and printed products wherever possible.

 Fakes Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Fakes were recorded, including Faux, Fawkes, Fauks and others.